Cheap online shopping

 Other stores where this works include Asos and Matalan, which have a £40 and £50 free delivery threshold respectively.

-Previously you could triple the value, but as of 16 June 2023, you can only double the value (so £10 becomes £20).
-This can still be a decent boost to your shop though.
+Previously you could triple the value of Clubcard points, but you can now only double the value (so £10 becomes £20).
+This can still be a decent boost to your shop though, and can be used on a whole load of things such as meals at Pizza Express and Café Rouge, cinema tickets, and Goldsmiths jewellery.

 Whether it's a PlayStation or children's books, eBay sellers often specify items must be collected in person.
 As this often means fewer bids, there are bargains to be had.